What is a sales funnel? Key stages, examples, and how to build one

 In the TOFU stage, the main aim is to spark interest in potential customers and make them aware of your brand, products and solutions.

-It’s essential to identify your audience, understand their challenges, and tailor your content so it offers solutions to their pain points.
-Your content should be engaging and easily digestible.
+It’s essential to identify your audience, understand their challenges, and tailor your content to offer solutions to their pain points.
+Your content should also be engaging and easily digestible.

 Think short videos on social media, educational blog posts, big content marketing pieces, guest appearances on established podcasts, and online advertising.
 At this stage, you can get creative, but be careful not to stray from your goals in the hunt for vanity metrics.